2406-ta-team/comp2406-git-tutorial/Tutorial.md

 Get the URL for the forked repository under the green `Clone or Download` button

+Then on your local terminal run the command (replacing `[URL]` with the URL from your github repository)

 ```sh
 git clone [URL]
 ```

+For example `git clone git@github.com:LouDNel/comp2406-git-tutorial-base-code-FORK-ME.git`

 # Step 4, Generate branches (One per team member)